All Products

 Usage notes

-Starting from version 5.4.12, PolarDB-X enables the RETURNING optimization for INSERT IGNORE statements on tables with global secondary indexes (GSIs) by default.
-However, in PolarDB-X to MySQL database replication scenarios, where PolarDB-X is the primary database and MySQL is the secondary database, this optimization may cause data inconsistency issues when MySQL consumes binlogs.
-To mitigate this risk, you can disable the optimization by executing the SET GLOBAL DML_USE_RETURNING = FALSE statement.
-Disabling the optimization may reduce the performance of INSERT IGNORE statements on tables with GSIs, potentially affecting data import tasks.
-Evaluate your business requirements and workloads before deciding whether to disable the optimization.
+Starting from PolarDB-X version 5.4.12, the RETURNING optimization is enabled by default for INSERT IGNORE statements on tables with global secondary indexes (GSIs).
+In scenarios where PolarDB-X is the primary database and MySQL is the secondary database, this optimization can cause data inconsistency when MySQL consumes binlogs.

 Reproduce the issue

-1. Create a table named t with a unique global secondary index (UGSI).
+1. Create a table with a unique global secondary index (UGSI):

 CREATE TABLE t(